Chart Color Schemes

 Hobartville is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a 2021 base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, an above median population growth is projected for Hobartville (SA2), with an expected increase of 596 persons by 2041, reflecting a gain of 27.9% over the 17-year period.
+Looking ahead, an above median population growth is projected for the suburb of Hobartville, with an expected increase of 573 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 27.4% in total over the 17 years from 2026 to 2041.

 Frequently Asked Questions - Population